RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

   items:
     - question: What is RealtyOffer?
       answer: >-
-        We are a marketing platform designed to connect the everyday consumer with an agent that is looking to increase their client base and brand awareness.
+        We are an AI-Digitized marketing platform designed to connect the everyday consumer with an agent that is looking to increase their client base and brand awareness.
 RealtyOffer realizes there is a gap between knowledge to the consumer, and potential opportunities to the up and coming agent.
     - question: What is the cost to become a member of RealtyOffer?
       answer: >-
         Here’s how it works: After a vetting process, agents automatically